I was in the classroom for 7 years and I had to completely move everything out at the end of every year.

-I got to be a freaking PRO at packing up my (entirely too many) teacher possessions and moving back in 2 months later.
+I got to be a freaking PRO at classroom clean-up, packing up my (entirely too many) teacher possessions, and moving back in 2 months later.

 If you also need to completely evacuate your classroom, here are some ideas to make it easy!

 1. Get rid of anything you haven’t used over the past year.

 Do you have posters that you don’t even put up because your walls are already covered?
 Donate them.
 Give them to a newer teacher who still has blank space.